nwthomas/oura-ring-mcp-server/README.md

-> NOTE: This repository is in draft.
+> NOTE: This repository is in draft as I'm finishing sections like testing.
 I'm actively wiring it up with new routes moving to completion as a working MCP server.
 However, I like to build in public and so have made it a public repository.

 # Oura Ring MCP Server